 The options listed below describe the most common pathways to dual credit for our students.
 Please contact your LSW school counselor to learn more about these opportunities, or if you have questions about other potential dual credit opportunities.

-Process for Requesting Dual Credit for Off Campus Courses
+Process for Requesting Credit toward LPS Graduation Requirements for Off Campus Courses (on campus courses will always be pre-approved for LPS credit)

 - Notify your LSW school counselor.
 Any LPS student who is planning to earn LPS credit for a non-LPS class must notify their LSW counselor prior to enrolling in the college class.
 This is necessary to ensure the following steps are taken in the proper order so that both high school and college credit will be awarded.
 Students who are interested in dual credit opportunities are encouraged to notify their counselor of this interest as early as possible to help us provide the best planning advice and long-term outcomes.
 Failure to speak with your LSW counselor prior to enrolling for a college credit course could result in denial of the request for dual credit.